calebvisage/mytube/README.md

-# utube-downloader
+# mytube
-download videos or audio from youtube either locally or on server
+download video or audio from youtube, either locally or on server.